ralph7777/Logistics_Application/README.md

 Logistics: The process of planning, implementing, and controlling the efficient, effective flow and storage of goods from the point of origin to a destinationfor the purpose of conforming to customer requirements.

-Our application will process orders to move items (products) from one (or more) facilities to a destination facility.
+Our application processes orders to move items (products) from one (or more) facilities to a destination facility.
 These items must be processed at the source facility (retrieved from stock, packaged, packed into containers).
 The containered items are then loaded onto transport trucks.
 These trucks then transport the ordered itemsover approved shipping routes.